The Benefits of a Central AC Unit

 Condensate Drain Line

-If the drain line for condensation is blocked by mold, algae or snails the line won’t flush out the water collected by your evaporator coil in cooling.
-This can lead to flooding of your basement, water damage in your home, as well as mold and mildew growth.
-In order to prevent this the float switch near the indoor evaporator will stop the system when it senses that the drain line is blocked.
+If the drain line for your condensation is blocked by algae, mold, or bugs, the water collected on the evaporator coil will not be able to be flushed away.
+This can lead to a flooded basement, water damage to your home, and mold and mildew growth.
+The float switch near your indoor coil will shut off the system if it detects a blocked drain line.